kcf-jackson/webr-animate/readme.md

     # Update plot when clicked
     event('#plot', 'click', function(io) {  # the `io` argument must be present
+        print(io)   # inspect the event variable
         points(1:10, sample(10), id = 1:10, transition = TRUE)
     })
     ```

+    The first argument of `event` takes a CSS selector, and the second argument takes the event type (e.g. see the [Mouse events](https://developer.mozilla.org/en-US/docs/Web/API/Element#mouse_events) and [Keyboard events](https://developer.mozilla.org/en-US/docs/Web/API/Element#keyboard_events)).
+The third argument is a function that takes the `io` variable as its argument and performs the desired action.

     #### Keyboard events